rtcharity/resources.eahub.org/content/events/social.md

 <a name="quiz"></a>
 ## Quiz Night

-Quiz nights can contain some or all for the questions EA-themed.
+Questions at quiz nights can be entirely EA-themed, but can also contain non-EA related questions.
 Ensure you choose your questions to suit your audience, as people may not enjoy the quiz if they can’t answer many questions.

 EA Penn has sample quiz questions, answers, and answers sheets <a target="_blank" href="https://drive.google.com/drive/folders/1KRRfGF7K-OYeISPYe7eSdr0osOdmD-wU">here</a>.

 <a name="one-on-ones"></a>
 ## One-on-ones
-One-on-one conversations between community members are often of the highest-rated parts of EA retreats (as reported by <a target="_blank" href="https://forum.effectivealtruism.org/posts/9ozoJpPoNBL6Z5BX5/a-lesson-from-an-ea-weekend-in-london-pairing-people-up-to">London</a> and New Zealand retreat attendees).
+One-on-one conversations between community members are often the highest-rated parts of EA retreats (as reported by <a target="_blank" href="https://forum.effectivealtruism.org/posts/9ozoJpPoNBL6Z5BX5/a-lesson-from-an-ea-weekend-in-london-pairing-people-up-to">London</a> and New Zealand retreat attendees).
 These conversations can be arranged in regular social meetups if you don’t have the luxury of a retreat.
-While retreats often have 20 or 30 minute long conversations, for shorter events you may wish to have shorter times.
+While retreats often have 20 or 30 minute long conversations, though for shorter events you may wish to have shorter times.

 While many people are happy to chat away without prompts, it can be nice to have a few suggested questions that can get people started.
 Here is a <a target="_blank" href="https://docs.google.com/document/d/1Z_8SUamsSm1bn_U5Lh9Q_AijWFN48AsMEpWBE8qtJY0/edit">list of 67 questions</a> that you can choose from.